Skip to main content

 Application period

-A copy of the request for proposal (RFP), proposal application and associated documents are posted below.
-Details about submitting proposals are in the RFP and proposal application.
+Each year a copy of the RFP, proposal application and associated documents are posted at the bottom of this webpage.
+Details about submitting proposals are contained in the RFP and proposal application.

 Award amounts

-• The maximum amount applicants can request is up to $65,000.
+• The maximum amount applicants can request is up to $65,000 per grant cycle.

 • Grants that are awarded will be restricted to one BOT grant per municipality to either hire a new trainee or extend the training of an existing BOT grant trainee toward a higher Minnesota certification.